pengzhao-intel/xetla/media/docs/construct_a_gemm.md

 ## Basic Components

-1. Select a GEMM building block, including the work-group and sub-group division, which is the core of your GEMM
+1. Select a `GEMM building block`, considering the division of work-group and sub-group
+2. Decide if `splitK` or `steamK` are needed in specific shape
-2. Define `epilogue` that specifies what you want to fuse in register level after GEMM computation, such as relu,  and how to write out GEMM results
+3. Define `epilogue` that specifies what you want to fuse after the GEMM computation based on accumulator
-2. Combine micro-kernel with epilogue together to create a functinal `gemm` implementation
+4. Instantiate a `gemm` implementation by the selections from 1)-3).

-For a runnable code example, you can refer to the code in the [01_basic_gemm](/examples/01_basic_gemm), which also includes explanations of the idea behind the implementation.
+For a runnable code example, you can refer to the code in the [02_basic_gemm](/examples/02_basic_gemm).

 ### Task Mapping
 Before launching the GPU kernel, it should be decided how to map entire GEMM computation into GPU by work-group and sub-group.
 To efficient utilize the GPU resource, it's improtant to consider factors such as the shape of the operation, data type, and hardware specifications of the GPU.